Inside The AOC Meme Machine

 Here are a few representative pieces:

 First, there’s a lot of art of her as a patriot: A lot of that entails her looking into the distance or in front of American flags.
-A number of fan art pieces includes a quote from her interview on The Late Show With Stephen Colbert, which now has close to 3.6 million views on YouTube: “In a modern moral and wealthy society, no American should be too poor to live.”
+A number of fan-art pieces include a quote from her interview on The Late Show With Stephen Colbert, which now has close to 3.6 million views on YouTube: “In a modern moral and wealthy society, no American should be too poor to live.”

 Then there’s the next level: depictions of her as a superhero or fantastical figure.
 There she is as the Queen of Swords on a tarot card, which “faces the truth, even if unpleasant,” “has a delightful sense of humor,” and “has strength due to life's hard knocks.”
 There’s even a real-life comic book called “Alexandria Ocasio-Cortez and the Freshman Force: New Party, Who Dis?”